ViditShah98/Digital_segmentation_BRCA_547_Capstone/README.md

 # Digital_segmentation_BRCA_547_Capstone

 ## Project Objective
-The project is intended to segment Iymphocytes(T cells and B cells) and macrophages on the stained images.
+The project is intended to segment immune cells on the stained images.
 And we have already bulit an automaic pipeline that can extarct every patches from the Whole slide Image(WSI) of cancer tissue and using K-means clustering algorithm to get the overlayed immune cells.